For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Often you'll find that a gym will offer a good deal if you agree to sign up a few friends as well, so everyone's happy.

-Make sure you also check if you know anyone who's already signed up to that gym before you do.
+Make sure you also check if you know anyone who's already signed up for that gym before you do.
 Even if you have to check your "only speak to when drunk" list.
 There could be a discount on the cards.

 10. Try guest passes